 The Nevada City museum offers many wonderful opportunities to take in the history of the 1860s during the height of the Gold Rush days.
 The entrance is home to several unique music machines.
 Download a map of Nevada City and enjoy wandering around among old historic buildings.
 Take a peek inside to see many antiques and collectibles of the era.
 During weekends you can interact with Living History Interpreters and experience day to day life during this time period.

 2822 Montana Avenue

 The Western Heritage Center, in downtown Billings, is a regional museum interpreting and reflecting life in the Yellowstone River Valley.
 Located in the Parmly Billings Library building, listed on the National Register of Historic Places, the Western Heritage Center is accredited by the American Association of Museums.
 The museum has interactive exhibits and is free to all people.

 401 N. 27th Street

+The Yellowstone Art Museum exhibits, interprets, collects, and preserves art, with an emphasis on Montana and surrounding regions, for the enrichment, education, inspiration, and enjoyment of all.
 The Yellowstone Art Museum has one of this region's finest collections of contemporary and historic Western art.
 With a permanent collection ranging from cowboy author / illustrator Will James to contemporary artists like Deborah Butterfield and William Morris, they offer something for every art interest.
-A brand-new building that makes it easy to enjoy art, and a fresh, frequently changing exhibition program with a lot of variety ensures that a visit to the YAM is always exciting.
+A brand-new building that makes it easy to enjoy art, and a fresh, frequently changing exhibition program.
 They often host national and international touring exhibitions.